dmd-program/dmd-100/topics/organizing_story_development.md

 #### Plot

-1. Write critical beats (decision points)
+1. Write critical beats \(decision points\)
-  - Supports critical story path
+   * Supports critical story path
-  - Include elements:
+   * Include elements:
-    - Exposition
+     * Exposition
-    - Conflict
+     * Conflict
-    - Resolution
+     * Resolution
-3. Write optional beats.
+2. Write optional beats.
-  -  These become possible branches in your narrative.
+   * These become possible branches in your narrative.

 #### Structure

 1. Choose or design a structural model
-  - Should support critical story path and desired supplemental story interaction
+   * Should support critical story path and desired supplemental story interaction
-  - If developing an interactive story, the structure might be on a dynamic scale between linear and non-linear.
+   * If developing an interactive story, the structure might be on a dynamic scale between linear and non-linear.
 In games, cut scenes tend to be linear while gameplay and interaction tends to be non-linear.

 ## Narrative media

-1. Types
-  - **Single source media**
-    - There are too many types of media to list here, but any method of communicating to a person is a type of media.
-For the purposes of this topic, an interactive digital hypertext narrative (a website with links) will be the type of media used to provide an experience for viewers of your story.
-  - **Trans-media:** Trans-media refers to the idea that a narrative is communicated and experienced across multiple forms of media.
-A good example of a trans-media narrative project is documented in the film, [The Institute (2013)](http://www.theinstitutemovie.com).
+There are too many types of media to list here, but any method of communicating to a person is a type of media.
+For the purposes of this topic, an interactive digital hypertext narrative \(an HTML page with hyperlinks\) will be the type of media used to provide an experience for viewers of your story.
+Unlike single-source media, **trans-media** refers to the idea that a narrative is communicated and experienced across multiple forms of media.
+A good example of a trans-media narrative project is documented in the film, [The Institute \(2013\)](http://www.theinstitutemovie.com).
 In the film, fictional and non-fiction stories unfold through a wide array of media including paper fliers, physical installations and puzzles, radio programs, organized events, video recordings, phone calls, and others.